dfujim/bfit/bfit/fitting/README.md

 ```python
 def lorentzian(freq, peak, fwhm, amp)
 ```
-An inverted Lorentzian function (positive amplitude results in negative output) for fitting β-NMR resonances
+An inverted Lorentzian function (positive amplitude results in negative output) for fitting β-NMR resonances.

 **Arguments**
 * `freq`: Frequencies at which to evaluate the Lorentzian.
 Can be a `float` or an `np.ndarray`